 For more information, visit https://ssw.umich.edu/faculty/profiles/tenure-track/ropinto.

-Dr. Baird is an Associate Professor of Political Science at Purchase College, SUNY where she also teaches in the Gender Studies program.
-At Purchase College, she was awarded the Doris and Carl Kempner Distinguished Professorship, 2012-14.
-Her main area of research is the politics of women’s health; and over the last decade, she has focused specifically on women and HIV/AIDS.
-Prof. Baird has served on the ICCB and as a consultant to Project ICI for approximately 2 ½ years.
-Karen L. Baird also co-chairs the Women and Society University Seminar at Columbia University.
+Dr. Baird is Affiliate Faculty in the Ph.D. program, Public Policy and Social Change, Interdisciplinary Studies, at Union Institute & University.
+Prior to this, she was an Associate Professor of Political Science at Purchase College, SUNY where she also taught in the Gender Studies program.
+At Purchase College, SUNY, she was awarded the Doris and Carl Kempner Distinguished Professorship, 2012-14.
+Her main area of research is the politics of women’s health, and over the last decade, she has focused specifically on women and HIV/AIDS.
+Prof. Baird has served on the ICCB and as a consultant to Project ICI since 2014.
 From 2007 to 2014, she served on the Executive Council of the New York City HIV Prevention Planning Group (HPG) and chaired the “Prevention with High-Risk Negatives” HPG workgroup.
 She previously served as a Behavioral Social Science Volunteer (BSSV), a program of the American Psychological Association, Office of AIDS; served on the New York City PrEP for NYC Task Force; and participated in the national U.S. Women & PrEP Working Group.
 She has published works on women and HIV prevention programs; women and health activism; the Global Gag Rule; international women’s health issues; and issues of gender, justice, and health.